whuhxb/research-experience/university-of-arizona/TA-work-summary.md

 ### My contributions to this course as a Teaching Assistant during Spring 2023:

-- **During Spring 2023**, I assimilated some information, to make subject easier and better.
+- **During Spring 2023**, I assimilated specific methods and examples, to make subject easier and better.
 I cannot reveal more details about how, what etc since it is within purview of subject and confidentiality per policies.

 - **During Spring 2023,** I am parallelly working on attempts reduce stress for students, make this subject fun and to make this simpler.
 So I requested to extend SI sessions to Spring Semester as well.
 I learnt from professor to explain in more simpler terms each time.